Tokyo Late Night Ramen: A Guide to the Secret Shops After Dark

 • Nearest Station: Shibuya Station

-• Why I Love It: Warito offers a beautifully balanced tsukemen with a sweet and sour broth that’s rich yet not overwhelming.
+• Why I Love It: Waritooffers a beautifully balanced tsukemen with a sweet and sour broth that’s rich yet not overwhelming.
 The fish-forward flavor is complemented by a silky smoothness, making it a standout choice for late-night dining.
 Their ajitama (flavored egg) is one of the best in Tokyo, and the cozy atmosphere adds to the charm.
 Open until 11 PM on select nights, Warito is a perfect spot for a satisfying tsukemen experience after a long day.

-2. Hakata Nagahama Tanaka Shoten
+2. Hakata Nagahama Tanaka Shoten: The Creamy Pork Bone Haven

 A bowl of ramen with slices of pork, green onions, and seaweed on a wooden table.
 The broth appears rich and creamy, creating a cozy atmosphere.